mrsachindixit/MicroServices_Architechture_MSA/README.md

 ![](assets/images/slide-16-img.png)

-## Slide 17

-Microservices necessitates
+## Microservices necessitate

-Orchestrator
+- Orchestrator
-Containers are implied but not necessary
+- Containers are implied but not necessary
-Http is implied but no consensus (eg. grpc )
+- Http is implied but no consensus (eg. grpc )
-API Gateway
+- API Gateway
-Common Facade
+  - Common Facade
-Multiple Protocol
+  - Multiple Protocol
-Factiliates Pooling / Load balancing
+  - Factiliates Pooling / Load balancing
-Enforce Auth
+  - Enforce Auth
-Logging
+  - Logging
-Tracing
+  - Tracing
-Redirection
+  - Redirection
-Sateless - not necessary
+- Sateless - not necessary
-CI-CD are also helpful
+- CI-CD are also helpful
-Service Mes(s)h :)
+- Service Mes(s)h :)

-## Slide 18

-Microservices Costs
+## Microservices Costs

-More moving parts = Complexity
+- More moving parts = Complexity
-Testing evolving dependencies
+- Testing evolving dependencies
-Governance burden
+- Governance burden
-Network trips !
+- Network trips !
-Distributed tracing
+- Distributed tracing
-Dev Skills
+- Dev Skills
-Hidden Async and BASE !
+- Hidden Async and BASE !
-How small is micro enough ?
+- How small is micro enough ?

-## Slide 19

-Key Characteristics of Microservice Architecture
+## Key Characteristics of Microservice Architecture

 ‹#›

-Single Responsibility
+- Single Responsibility
-Each microservice is responsible for one piece of functionality or business capability
+  - Each microservice is responsible for one piece of functionality or business capability
-Decentralized Data Management
+- Decentralized Data Management
-Each service typically manages its own database or data storage
+  - Each service typically manages its own database or data storage
-Autonomy
+- Autonomy
-Microservices are developed, deployed, and scaled independently
+  - Microservices are developed, deployed, and scaled independently
-Inter-Service Communications
+- Inter-Service Communications
-Using lightweight protocols like HTTP/REST, gRPC, or messaging systems like Kafka or RabbitMQ
+  - Using lightweight protocols like HTTP/REST, gRPC, or messaging systems like Kafka or RabbitMQ
-Technological Diversity
+- Technological Diversity
-Each microservice can be developed using different programming languages, databases, or tools based on the service's requirements.
+  - Each microservice can be developed using different programming languages, databases, or tools based on the service's requirements.

-## Slide 20

-Microservices Architecture Design Principles
+## Microservices Architecture Design Principles

 ‹#›

-Independent and Autonomous/Self-governing services
+- Independent and Autonomous/Self-governing services
-Each service can be developed, tested, as well as deployed independently without affecting the other part of the system
+  - Each service can be developed, tested, as well as deployed independently without affecting the other part of the system

-API aggregation
+- API aggregation
-Microservices  should be able communicate without having a programming language barrier
+  - Microservices  should be able communicate without having a programming language barrier

-Flexibility
+- Flexibility
-Allow services to become adoptable to future changes
+  - Allow services to become adoptable to future changes

-Scalability
+- Scalability
-enables application to get modified according to the increasing or decreasing traffic, data, and complexity without affecting the performance of the system
+  - enables application to get modified according to the increasing or decreasing traffic, data, and complexity without affecting the performance of the system

-Constant monitoring
+- Constant monitoring
-Logging and metrics , Health checks ,Alerting and notifications
+  - Logging and metrics , Health checks ,Alerting and notifications

-## Slide 21

-Microservices Architecture Design Principles - Continued
+## Microservices Architecture Design Principles - Continued

 ‹#›

-Failure Isolation/ Failure resilience
+- Failure Isolation/ Failure resilience
-Timeouts , Circuit Breakers , Throttling
+  - Timeouts , Circuit Breakers , Throttling

-Realtime Load balancing
+- Realtime Load balancing
-Autoscaling
+  - Autoscaling

-Inclusion of DevOps
+- Inclusion of DevOps
-Docker , Kubernetes
+  - Docker , Kubernetes

-Versioning
+- Versioning
-Helps to manage changes in the services over time and update them to the latest ones.
+  - Helps to manage changes in the services over time and update them to the latest ones.

-Availability
+- Availability

-## Slide 22

-Multigrained Architecture : Think Big , Start Small , Move Fast
+## Multigrained Architecture : Think Big , Start Small , Move Fast

 ‹#›